qicqock/qicqock.github.io/_projects/1_project.md

 <h3>Introduction</h3>

 POLBOT is an AI-based conversational voice bot that provides an automated reception service for call centers of <a href="https://minwon.police.go.kr/">Korean National Police Agency</a>.

 For effective reception, Dialogue State Tracking (DST) is one of the key modules of POLBOT that is responsible for extracting users’ intentions and requirements from dialogues.

-As the recent trends of DST largely rely on Pre-trained Lanuage Models(PLMs), POLBOT also uses PLMs to track dialouge states.

-However, Due to difficulties of acquiring well-anotated datasets from the police department, few-shot DST is a main issue in our research projects.
+However, Due to difficulties of acquiring well-anotated datasets from the police department, few-shot DST was a main topic of our research project.

-<p class="font-weight-bold"> We proposed FCN-BLA and implemented real-time Traffic Analysis System.</p>

-<h3>Training</h3>
+<h3>Reserach Approach </h3>

+Among few-shot methods, I was particularly interested in <a href="https://arxiv.org/abs/2203.01552">DS2</a> that redefines DST into sentence summarization.

+However, I found some inefficiencies of the training process of DS2
+    1. Because of the unique idea of redefinition, the approach requires an extra fine-tuning process, which needs additional computational resources for training.
+    2. it is very challenging to optimize all of the parameters of a large model with very little data.

+<p class="font-weight-bold">To address the issues while maintaining few-shot performance of DS2, I applied prompt-based learning. </p>

+<h3>Training process</h3>

+The training process of DS2 is
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/Pftune_DS2/training_ds2.png" class="img-fluid rounded z-depth-1" %}